Frequently Asked Questions

 A: Abstracts can be submitted to either abstract competition at any time.
-The deadlines for the URNCST Journal Research Competition are as follows: The first day of January, May, and September.
-The deadlines for the URNCST Journal Case Competition are as follows: The first day of February, March, April, June, July, August, October, and November.
-The abstracts accepted for each competition are scheduled to be published approximately 1 month after the deadline.
-If you make a submission and miss a deadline, your abstract is automatically considered for the next abstract competition (i.e. 4 months later for the Research Competition and 1-2 months later for the Case Competition).
+The deadlines for the URNCST Journal Research Competition are as follows: The first day of February, June, and October.
+The deadlines for the URNCST Journal Case Competition are as follows: The first day of April, August, and December.
+The abstracts accepted for each competition are scheduled to be published approximately 1-2 months after the deadline.
+If you make a submission and miss a deadline, your abstract is automatically considered for the next abstract competition (i.e. 4 months later for the next Research Competition or the next Case Competition).

 Q: What are the abstract formatting guidelines?

 A: The formatting guidelines for each competition are the same, however, there two separate abstract templates for each competition; please ensure that you download the correct one.
 Your abstract must be 300 words or less and contain the following sections: Introduction, Methods, Results, Conclusion, and Implications as shown in the downloadable template below.
 Please do not change the formatting of the template.
 No tables, figures, or references should be included with your abstract.

 Q: Does my abstract need a supervising author for either competition?